santisq/PSParallelPipeline/README.md

 ### -ThrottleLimit

 Specifies the number of script blocks that are invoked in parallel.

-<br>Input objects are blocked until the running script block count falls below the ThrottleLimit.
+Input objects are blocked until the running script block count falls below the `ThrottleLimit`.
-<br>The default value is `5`.

 ```yaml
 Type: Int32